sarah-scott-w/bigspark-challenge-frontend/README.md

-# bigspark Data Engineering Challenge: Spark
+# bigspark Data Engineering Challenge: Frontend

 ## Summary

-Here at bigspark, we are into Apache Spark in a BIG way.
-This is a core area of expertise for us, but we also need the ability to understand new technologies and components, and get them up and running in challenging enterprise environments. \
-For this challenge we want you to get two of the (many) core components we work with installed, up and running, and use those components to generate some interesting insights into some data. \
 For this challenge there are 2 sections:
-- The basic task section should be completed by all applicants: this is to install some core tooling to ensure that everyone is comfortable with desktop set-up of some of our core components.
+- The basic task section should be completed by all applicants: this is to create a single-page web application with some basic data visualisations.
 - The stretch goals can be optionally completed to demonstrate capability in specific areas, or using specific tooling you may already be experienced with.
 The key here is to demonstrate what you can do, and in which areas of the data landscape you are particularly interested.
 As such, if you have an idea for how to extend the basic task in a way which is not listed below, please go ahead: it would be great to walk through and discuss your ideas.

 Task submission will be in the form of a 10-15 minute demo over video call, followed by around 10 minutes of discussion around your approach and any challenges you faced in completing this challenge.

 We appreciate that your time is valuable, and due to the open-ended nature of the listed tasks we know that it may not be possible to implement all of your ideas.
 If this is the case then please still submit whatever you have,